maxpaj/vue-keen-tracking/README.md

 You can then access the KeenTracking object through `this.$keen` in any of your components/views.

-You can add `autoTracking: true` to the config to add Keens auto-tracking.
+You can add `autoTracking: { ... }` to configure Keens [auto-tracking](https://github.com/keen/keen-tracking.js/blob/master/docs/auto-tracking.md).

 ### Vue-Router and Vuex